pulumi/docs/CONTRIBUTING.md

 - Use underscore for italic `_`
 - Use triple-backtick and language for code formatting, e.g. ```typescript
 - Don't use hard linebreaks.
 They are discouraged by the the kramdown formatter, which calls it "lazy syntax".
 See [kramdown Syntax](https://kramdown.gettalong.org/syntax.html).
-- In contrast to GitHub-flavored markdown, use two spaces after a list item, so that the indentation of the next level aligns correctly.
+- **In contrast to GitHub-flavored markdown, use two spaces after a list item**, so that the indentation of the next level aligns correctly.
 This is because kramdown parses lists differently than GitHub.
 See http://idratherbewriting.com/documentation-theme-jekyll/#markdown.

   I.e., do
   ```1.
 First item``` (two spaces)